willNium/messenger-application/README.md

    - Visit http://localhost:3000 and start using the app
     - recommend opening a new tab for each user that you want to join the conversation
     - click 'exit conversation' to leave
-    - notice the conversation contents change based on who is logged in
+    - the conversation contents should change based on who is logged in

 #### bugs